SkillsWorkflow/integration-docs/skillsworkflow.sap.md

 # SAP

-On premises agent to send Jobs and Projects to SAP from Skills Workflow
+On premises agent to send Jobs, Projects and status update to SAP from Skills Workflow

 <h3>Framework/Tools/Dependencies</h3>
 <ul>